Angel-A15/AA-Employee-Tracker/README.md

   * Express

 ## Usage
-To start the app, enter "node server.js" into the terminal and then select which directory you want
+To start the app, enter "npm start" into the terminal and then select which directory you want

-## Walkthrough Video
+## Walkthrough Video Link